65th Street station (IND Queens Boulevard Line)

 The 65th Street station is a local station on the IND Queens Boulevard Line of the New York City Subway, located at the intersection of 65th Street and Broadway in Queens.
 It is served by the M train on weekdays, the R train at all times except nights, and the E and F trains at night.
 The station opened on August 19, 1933, as part of the Independent Subway System's Queens Boulevard Line.

+This station has no bus connections.
+The Q70 SBS bypasses the station without stopping.

 History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25 million.
 One of the proposed stations would have been located at 65th Street.

 The first section of the line, west from Roosevelt Avenue to 50th Street, opened on August 19, 1933. trains ran local to Hudson Terminal (today's World Trade Center) in Manhattan, while the (predecessor to current G service) ran as a shuttle service between Queens Plaza and Nassau Avenue on the IND Crosstown Line.